Bam6561/CompareDirectoryFiles/README.md

 ## About The Project

-Lists differences between two directories' and their subdirectories' relative file paths.
+Lists different relative file paths between two directories and their subdirectories.

 <p align="right"><a href="#top">Back to Top</a></p>